Custom Inflatable Furniture: Your Secret to Trade Show Success

 Strike Visuals offers an expanded line of custom inflatable furniture that’s tasteful, practical and guaranteed for life.
 Build an inventory of chairs, sofas, bistro tables, bistro stools, ottomans and small tables that give your brand a distinct look and you will see the result in your show sales recap.

-How your company’s art is transferred to inflatable furniture.
+How your company’s art is transferred to custom inflatable furniture.

 - A process called “dye-sublimation technology” is used to imprint sheets of textile made just for promotional items like inflatable chairs.
 Once imprinted, a staffer uses cutting devices to follow pattern piece configurations, at which point a heavy-duty sewing machine is used to join pieces and finish hems.
 A valve is installed in a discreet place to be used as a portal for inflating furnishings.
 The item is then boxed for delivery.